pchapin/augusta/README.md

 The external documentation can be built using your DocBook tool chain.
 You will find the DocBook sources of the documentation in the 'doc' folder.
 That folder also contains other documentation in the form of tutorials and presentations.
-Relevant reference material that is not developed as part of this project, such as the Ada reference manual, can be found on the associated Assembla site.
-A placeholder folder under 'doc' named 'references' can be used to store local copies of these additional reference material.
+Relevant reference material that is not developed as part of this project, such as the Ada reference manual, can be found elsewhere.
+A placeholder folder under 'doc' named 'references' can be used to store local copies of these additional reference materials.
 See the README file in the references folder for more information.

 Two tutorials, also in DocBook format, are provided.
 One targets Ada programmers wishing to learn Scala, and the other targets Scala programmers wishing to learn Ada.